 Since family traditions strengthen the bond of a family, and carve those memories, we can use them to lay the foundation for our values and morals with it.
 You want your kids to learn how to be mature, responsible, compassionate adults?
 Create a family tradition around those values.

-One family tradition we have is around how we apologize.
+One example we have is around how we apologize.
 It’s a simple thing — when you’ve hurt someone, even if it was just an accident, you say sorry, and offer a hug.
 I teach my kids that when you’ve offended someone, unintentionally or not, you should try to make amends, to make it better.
 It starts with a hug.
 (We’re a very touchy-feely family!)

-This family tradition creates habits, and habits are the foundation of our routines and lifestyles.
+This tradition creates habits, and habits are the foundation of our routines and lifestyles.
 When we’re deliberate about the family traditions we create, we can lay this foundation.

 A family tradition creates security.